Celtics Fall at the Buzzer to Knicks 108-105 - CLNS Media

-The Celtics look to rebound after their tough loss to San Antonio as they head to Madison Square Garden to take on the Knicks.
-Join A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis after the game as we break it all down in Celtics Postgame Live.
+The Celtics looked to rebound after their tough loss to San Antonio as they headed to Madison Square Garden to take on the Knicks.

+The night ended in heartbreak for the Celtics, and they lost 108-105 at the buzzer on a 3 pointer from RJ Barrett.
+Boston had gained a 25 PT lead and squandered it away, with Evan Fournier dropping a career-high 41 PTS on Boston.

+“Repetitive result is happening,” said Ime Udoka in his postgame interview.
+“We need some leadership.
+Somebody that can calm us down and not get rattled when everything starts to go a little south”

 Go to CALM.COM/garden, for a limited time you’ll get 40% off a Calm premium subscription!